SymfonyCasts/solid/sfcasts/recommendations.md

 Might be that we're good enough.
 By the way it's 270 milliseconds if you're not satisfied with that we have to remember two things right now we're in the development environment Symfony.
 So switching to production would be faster.
-And also it's absolute time will never be quite as fast as it really is because the P2P extension the probe slows things down.
+And also it's absolute time will never be quite as fast as it really is because the PHP extension the probe slows things down.
 So do a paid attention to this time here.
 But this is not an absolute measurement you want to think about performance improvements more than absolute targets.

-Now if we look though the number one thing here is something about a debug class loader.
+Now if we look though the number one thing here is something about a `DebugClassLoader`.
 OK.
 So one of the issue is that in Symfony right now we're we're profiling things locally of course but we're in Symfony's development environment which loads lots of debugging tools like the web debug toolbar down here.
 So that's going to make profiling less useful because some of this stuff which won't be there in production